-Becoming a member of Newport Rowing Club is easy, a great way to get fit and meet new friends.
+Becoming a member of Newport Rowing Club is easy and a great way to get fit and meet new friends.

-Our ever expanding membership includes juniors, men’s and ladies senior squads and recreational rowers.
-We are well equipped to coach you in both rowing and sculling, on some of the safest waters on the Island.
-Safety is a priority for us at Newport, which means you will usually see our safety launches on the river during training sessions.
+Our membership includes juniors, men’s and ladies senior rowers and recreational rowers.
+We are well equipped to coach you in both rowing and sculling, on some of the calmest waters on the Island.
+Please take a moment to read our water safety plan.
+It's inportant to us that we all enjoy our sport as safely as possible.